Klagarge/BachelorThesis-OTSecurity/02-main/planning.typ

   columns: (1fr, 0.5fr, 1fr),
   stroke: none,
   [
-    Before starting the implementation of some attacks, it's important to be well-informed about all the topics around this project.
-This is why the first step is to do some research about #gls("ot") security.
-The simulation environment is essential so that this Bachelor's thesis can be re-used in the laboratory.
-It's why I also spent a week on it (Hide on "Define Specifications").
-Wireless communication is another non-trivial point that needs to be dealt with properly. \
+    Before beginning the implementation of some attacks, it's crucial to be well-informed about all aspects of this project.
+Hence, the first step involves thorough research on #gls("ot") security.
+The simulation environment is essential so that this Bachelor's thesis can be reused in the laboratory.
+Consequently, I spent a week on it (Hide on "Define Specifications").
+Wireless communication is another non-trivial point that needs to be handled properly. \
-    After all this research, I have to properly explain everything in the first part of this report in @sec:analysis.
-It's a dedicated time for the report, but a bit of it is also done all along the project.
+    After conducting the research, I have to properly explain everything in the first part of this report in @sec:analysis.
+There is a time dedicated to the report, but a bit of it is also done all along the project.
   ]
 )